-Rash has also been reported as part of a hypersensitivity syndrome associated with a variable pattern of systemic symptoms including fever, lymphadenopathy, facial oedema and abnormalities of the blood and liver and aseptic meningitis (see section 4.8).
+Rash has also been reported as part of DRESS; Also known as hypersensitivity syndrome.
+This condition is associated with a variable pattern of systemic symptoms including fever, lymphadenopathy, facial oedema, abnormalities of the blood, liver, kidney and aseptic meningitis (see section 4.8).
 The syndrome shows a wide spectrum of clinical severity and may, rarely, lead to disseminated intravascular coagulation and multiorgan failure.
 It is important to note that early manifestations of hypersensitivity (for example fever, lymphadenopathy) may be present even though rash is not evident.
 If such signs and symptoms are present the patient should be evaluated immediately and Lamotrigine discontinued if an alternative aetiology cannot be established.